pryvyd9/AzgaarToCK3/Readme.md

 - [No Steam or directory not found](https://github.com/pryvyd9/AzgaarToCK3/blob/master/docs/NoSteam.md/)
 - Change MaxThreads value to 1 if you wish to limit CPU and RAM usage.
 Use default value (= cpu core count) for max performance.
 - You can change map size with `MapWidth` and `MapHeight`.
 But make sure they are divisible by 32.
+- If the cells were edited in Azgaar then it should be loaded with `machine (Compatibility)` button.
+It will preserve Azgaar's water province optimization so if the map contains remote islands those may be separated by impassable waters.

 ## Quirks
 - Azgaar only has 2 titles and CK3 has 5: